Walgama123/pandas-challenge/README.md

 Analysis summary would help make strategic decisions regarding future school budgets and priorities.

+## Audience
-## Audience: Board of School and Mayor
+- Board of School and Mayor

 ## Assumptions
 - School budgets is equally distributed among subject material and other infrastructure for given two subjects math and reading.
 - Syllabus and the talent pool is treated equally among all the schools.